ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

   @ckeditor/ckeditor5-paragraph
 ```

-The second step is to install dependencies needed to build the editor.
+The second step is to install the dependencies needed to build the editor.
 The list may differ if you want to customize the webpack configuration, but this is a typical setup:

 ```bash
 npm install --save \